HISPlayer/UnityVideoUpload/README.md

 # HISPlayer Video Upload

-HISPlayer Video Upload is a feature in HISPlayer Unity SDK to upload and host a local video file to a server and generate a HLS/DASH streaming URL.
-You can play all these streaming links using HISPlayer Unity SDK into Unity.
+HISPlayer Video Upload is a feature of HISPlayer Unity SDK to upload and host a local video file to a server and generate a HLS/DASH streaming URL.
+You can play all these streaming links using our Unity SDK into Unity.

 <p>